Seeing the World

-The morning lesson usually begins with a verse, recitation of seasonal poetry, and poems that directly relate to the main lesson topics such as in the study of animals, local geography, or history.
+The morning lesson usually begins with a verse, recitation of poetry, and poems that directly relate to the main lesson topics such as in the study of animals, local geography, or history.
 Mental math is often practiced with the students at this time for around five or ten minutes.
-Also during this time the students may work on a song related to the current topic of the main lesson.
+During this time, the students may also work on a song related to the topic of the main lesson.

 Language Arts – Reading & Writing Composition

-The study of language usually focuses on the parts of speech, verb tenses, and continuation of work with punctuation.
-Reading groups of some sort are generally continued into fourth grade to help solidify the skills that have been worked on since first grade.
-Class reading often supports the content of the main lessons, with readers such as The Children of Odin and The King and the Green Angelica.
+The study of language usually focuses on the parts of speech, verb tenses, and continuation of work with punctuation, capitalization, and possessives.
+Reading groups may be continued into fourth grade to help solidify the skills that have been worked on since first grade.
+Class reading often supports the content of the main lessons, with readers such as Charlotte's Web.
 Spelling practice continues on a regular basis.
 Students begin to do more independent writing, whether for the main lesson books, reports on animals, or other descriptive writing based on experience.

 Norse Mythology & California History

-The focus in historic studies in this grade is presented in imaginative narration.
-Norse Mythology and the lives of the Vikings are heard and experienced.
-The various Norse gods provide ample content so that the children can relate to and explore the personalities of the characters: Loki with his cleverness, Thor with his hammer and active personality, and Odin and his wisdom.
+The focus of world literature and history in this grade is presented in imaginative narration.
+Norse Mythology provides ample content, so that the children can relate to and explore the personalities of the characters: Loki is cleverness, Thor is an active personality, and Odin is wisdom.
 Historical events and legends illustrating the development of California up to the present, with field trips to local sites, enable the children to intimately experience and relate to the changes that have occurred since earliest times.